maxng07/ted-gui/README.md

 TED-GUI with the html and js is able to support encipher/decipher of both single-byte and double-byte language with the current release.
 Verified and tested languages includes: English, Bahasa, Simplified Chinese, Japanese and Thai, representing both single and double byte language.
 Please feel free to report any languages that is not able to be encipher/decipher.
 If you intend to build your own html and use the wasm binary file, you can perform an encodeURI/decodeURI for double byte language.
 The ted wasm binary has the same logic as the ted binary and accept the same CLI inputs and one additional for text.

 <b>Usage: </b></br>
 You can download the html, js and wasm and run it with your own web servers or web storage.
-Some browsers like firefox supports allowing or disabling CORS, this will allow wasm to be completely loaded without a web server.
-It is also possible to build a local lightweight web server for the html and wasm to run locally.
+Some browsers like firefox supports allowing or disabling CORS, this will allow wasm to be completely loaded without a web server by accessing the html.
+It is also possible to build a local lightweight web server for the html and wasm to run locally, an option is to use <a href="https://github.com/maxng07/Lightweight-Web-Server"> LWS - Lightweight Web Server </a>.
+LWS will be able to set wasm as Application/WASM in the Content Type in the HTTP header.
+Some web browsers like Firefox will not load if this is not set correctly.

 Download the 3 files from <a href="https://github.com/maxng07/ted-gui/releases"> here </a><br>
 <p>